 Forget what you think you know about Boston Hardcore.

 did not come without obstacles.
-Member changes ensued, a new drummer was added into the fold, and the band found themselves in a spot of free agency as their contract had expired with their home since 2005 - Bridge Nine Records.
+Member changes ensued, a new drummer was added into the fold, and the band found themselves in a spot of free agency as their contract had expired with their home since 2004: Bridge Nine Records.
 Vocalist Bryan Harris stated, “It was a weird position to be in since we’ve pretty much been with Bridge Nine since the beginning, but staying with the label was an easy decision for us.
 They’ve always cared about our band and since Count Me In

 lies somewhere between the harder punk edge of Rancid, the working class anthems of fellow Bostonians Dropkick Murphys, the hardcore attack of Hatebreed and the precision and riffage of Slayer – this is the sound of a true Boston Hardcore band.

 is an undeniable view into the world that is Death Before Dishonor; the blue collar, overlooked, undervalued segments of society and how we all survive in the face of adversity.
 However, this album pushes beyond just anger and rage as songs like “Remember” and “Our Glory Days” remind us of the hope that can be found in punk and hardcore music.
-Further diversifying the album is “Boys In Blue”, which takes the punk mentality of “fuck the police” and turns it on the wrongful arrest and abuse of Harris’ brother.
+Further diversifying the album is “Boys in Blue”, which takes the punk mentality of “fuck the police” and turns it on the wrongful arrest and abuse of Harris’ brother.
 The title track is a unique view on war and its effects in a poorer neighborhood and is perhaps one of the best Death Before Dishonor songs to date.

 is the sound of defiance when all one is surrounded with is defeat and marginalization.
 “If it weren’t for this band, I would be sitting in Massachusetts.
-In the last two years I’ve been to Australia, Russia, Ukraine, Japan, all across Europe, the US and Canada and I’ve seen all four oceans.
-We have no reason to stop now - people are now starting to pay attention”, said Harris.
-So pay attention: Better Ways To Die is the new definition of Boston Hardcore.
+In the last two years I’ve been to Australia, Russia, Ukraine, Japan, all across Europe, the U.S. and Canada and I’ve seen all four oceans.
+We have no reason to stop now - people are now starting to pay attention,” said Harris.
+So pay attention: Better Ways to Die